BawdyAnarchist/quBSD/Future_Development.md

 			- qb-create should in realtime copy over /usr/local/etc from 0serv
 			- There might even be problems with pkg-upgrade operating on this dir
 			- Make sure to chown the directories as appropriate

+	- devfs.rules
+		- add qubsd to the naming convention
+		- the new one for webcam

 ### VIRTUAL MACHINE INTEGRATION